mars-planet/mars_city/servers/solarstorm/doc/swds.rst

 This file contains the results from the neural network training unit.
 These results can then be used to implement the final trained neural network.
-So, this will avoid the need to retrain the neural network everytime, as the training results are made available in this file.
+So, this will avoid the need to retrain the neural network every time, as the training results are made available in this file.